Coastal Carolina University Quick Facts

 The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

-The Spadoni College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is approved by the South Carolina Department of Education.
+The Spadoni College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is approved by the South Carolina Department of Education.

 Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).